 Downloadable Registration Forms

 If you would rather print out and mail your registration forms, you can download them here.
-Send them to the Home Office, OrigamiUSA Convention 2012, 15 W. 77th St., New York, NY, 10024-5192.
+To complete forms not listed in the PDF's below (Teaching, Volunteering, Exhibition Registration, Silent Auction donation, Gold Mine Consignment or Mobile Library request) print the form from the relevant webpage.
+Send them to the Home Office, OrigamiUSA Convention 2013, 15 W. 77th St., New York, NY, 10024-5192.

-Return your completed registration forms, 'tear-off' sheets, vendor forms,or "Sorry, I Can't Attend" forms to OrigamiUSA, 15 West 77 Street, New York,NY 10024-5192.
+Return your completed registration forms, vendor forms, or "Sorry, I Can't Attend" forms to OrigamiUSA, 15 West 77 Street, New York,NY 10024-5192.
 Please include a self-addressed, stamped, business-size envelope for your convention confirmation.

 Return your completed housing forms to Martha Winslow-Cole, 5222 Duck Springs Road, Attalla, AL 35954.
 Please include a self-addressed, stamped, business-size envelope if you want a written housing confirmation, or your email address if you would prefer an electronic confirmation.